Instance-JS/Instance/docs/ADR.md

 # Architecture Decision Records (ADRs)

+> *  Instance is not a framework.
+It is not a library.
+It is not a wrapper around the DOM.
+Instance IS the DOM, or, more precisely, it is a meta-layer
+ *  that handles the abstraction of merging both the ES6 Class Model and the Document Object Model into one unified architecture.
+No build tools.
+ *  No dependencies (unless you want them).
+Just pure javascript.

-This document consolidates all Architecture Decision Records (ADRs) for **Instance.js**, a lightweight base class for building reusable DOM components in vanilla JavaScript.
+This document consolidates all Architecture Decision Records (ADRs) for **Instance.js**.
 ADRs are chronological records of key architectural choices, following the standard template for context, decisions, alternatives, consequences, and outcomes.

 Each ADR is self-contained but references prior ones where relevant.
 For the full codebase and changelog, see the Instance.js repository.